 |Textile workers||Dyes, plastics|

 |Users of plastics or epoxy resins, chemical manufacturers||Chemicals|

 The longer you're exposed to a substance that causes occupational asthma, the worse your symptoms may become — and the longer it will take for them to improve once you end your exposure to the irritant.
-In some cases, exposure to airborne asthma triggers can cause permanent lung changes, resulting in disability or death.
+In some cases, exposure to airborne asthma triggers can cause permanent changes to your lungs.

-The best way to prevent occupational asthma is for workplaces to control the workers' level of exposure to chemicals and other substances that may be sensitizers or irritants.
-Such measures can include implementing better control methods to prevent exposures, using less harmful substances and providing personal protective equipment (PPE) for workers.
+The best way to prevent occupational asthma is to control exposure to chemicals and other substances that that workers may be sensitive to or that are irritating.
+Workplaces can implement better control methods to prevent exposures, use less harmful substances and provide personal protective equipment (PPE) for workers.